“It’s about how hard you can get hit, how much you can take and keep moving forward.”

 Representing only the people, not the powerful, over the past 18 years, Rocky has built this law firm to fight for people like you.
 What makes Rocky different is that he really cares about his clients.
 Every injured person is his dad and every ruthless insurance company is the one that impacted his family.
 From that viewpoint, Rocky and his team fight to make sure every client and their family get the maximum compensation for what they go through, not just a quick settlement.
 Rocky builds friendships with his clients, not just professional relationships.
 For example, Bridget Pack first hired Rocky in 2000 and they still text to this day.
 Rocky went to trial for Ernest Atkinson in 2002.
 Ernie and Rocky would meet at least once every other month at the Beacon Light restaurant on Highway 100 to eat breakfast until Ernie passed away in 2006.
 Rocky knows your name and your story; not just your case number and date of injury.

 Rocky works hard and plays harder.
-He and his wife Penny have three little boys.
+He and his wife Penny have three rowdy boys and a baby girl.
 On evenings after work, he can be found pitching to his sons, chasing them down on their bikes and battery-powered 4-wheelers, or grilling in the back yard.
 He likes to SCUBA dive and snow ski.
 He enjoys Tennessee football games in autumn and Santa Rosa Beach, Florida in springtime.
 Rocky has an adventurous spirit which led him to jump out of an airplane to skydive, drive a NASCAR 155 MPH at Kentucky Speedway and cliff dive 35 feet into the Caribbean Sea at Rick’s Café in Jamaica.

-Rocky McElhaney is the founder and principal shareholder of the Nashville based Rocky McElhaney Law Firm where he focuses his practice on significant cases involving catastrophic, brain and spinal cord injury, wrongful death and workers’ compensation.
+Rocky is the founder and principal shareholder of the Nashville based Rocky Law Firm where he focuses his practice on significant cases involving catastrophic, brain and spinal cord injury, wrongful death and workers’ compensation.
 With multiple mid-state offices for the convenience of clients, Rocky and his talented team represent injury victims across Tennessee and throughout the Southeast.